thechnet/une/DOCUMENTATION.md

 "string"[1..-1] # Retrieves '"trin"'.
 ```

+> Negative indices can also be used when retrieving a *single* element.

 Finally, you can omit either boundary.
 If the range start is omitted, it defaults to `0`.
 If the range end is omitted, it defaults to `Void`.

 ```